moondance-labs/tanssi-docs/builders/toolkit/integrations/wallet-integrations/rainbowkit.md

 After starting the server, open [http://localhost:3000](http://localhost:3000){target=\_blank},  to view the Next.js application in the browser.

 To test the RainbowKit connection, the MetaMask app can be used.
-Ensure that the Tanssi demo EVM appchain is connected in the MetaMask wallet.
+Ensure that the Tanssi demo EVM network is connected in the MetaMask wallet.

-To add the Tanssi demo EVM appchain to MetaMask:
+To add the Tanssi demo EVM network to MetaMask:

 1. Open MetaMask and go to Settings > Networks > Add Network.
 2. Input the following information: